-The Progressive Movement of the 20th Century sought to deconstruct all claims to truth, as well as the customs and traditions of the American Way of life.
+The Progressive Movement sought to deconstruct all claims to truth, as well as the customs and traditions of the American Way of life.
 The Progressives sought to bend American minds to relativism—that there is no such thing as objective truth.

 Herbert Croly (1869-1930) is not a mainstream name.
 But he is well known among American Progressives (at least among intellectuals) as the "master thinker" of their movement.
 In view of that, let us briefly investigate the belief system of Mr. Croly.

 Herbert Croly believed that Utopia could be created here on earth, but only through ever more radical means and ends.
 Croly favored the creation of an administrative state based on social science as a means to his ultimate goal—a new Communist "republic" of America.
 He wanted to overthrow capitalism, classical liberalism, and the American Constitution—through peaceful means if possible, and through violent means if necessary.

 Since science had revolutionized industry and medicine, Herbert Croly believed the social sciences could revolutionize society and politics.
 He argued that behavioral sciences had made the American political system of the Founding Fathers obsolete.

 He declared that the claims of the Founding Fathers to have discovered eternal truths about human nature to be naïve and absurd.
 Croly wrote that the Founding Fathers were merely selfish, rich, powerful men whose stance on private property was only to defend their personal interests.

 Herbert Croly espoused the view that social learning should replace individualism, and that individual liberty must be subordinated.
 Modern psychology would discover the truths about human nature, making perfectly planned communities possible.
 Croly favored the abolition of natural rights; the abolition of the separation of governmental powers; and the abolition of congressional representation.